clomok/dmarc-analyzer/README.md

 #### 🪟 Windows (PowerShell)

-We provide a helper script `manage.ps1` for easy management on Windows.
+The helper script `manage.ps1` is provided for easy management on Windows.

 **Start the Application:**